Themekraft/All-in-One-Invite-Codes/readme.txt

 6. eMail Form

 == Changelog ==

+= 1.0.2 beta – 26 Jun.
+2019
+* Fixed a validation issue in the invite codes validation on the server site

 = 1.0.1 beta – 24 Jun.
 2019
 * Added front js
 * Fixed the invite code link in the email